biojava/biojava.github.io/_wikis/BioJava:Tutorial:Implementing_Changeable.md

 **By [Matthew Pocock](mailto:mrp@sanger.ac.uk)**

-We are going to implement a simple ChangeEvent source that stores a String name property and can inform other objects if this name changes.
+We are going to implement a simple `ChangeEvent` source that stores a string `name` property and can inform other objects if this name changes.
 By the end of this tutorial you should be comefortable with the general issues surrounding implementing event sources and for ensuring that resources are allocated as needed.

 The Nameable interface
 ----------------------

 By convention, BioJava always defines changes in an interface.
 This allows a range of implementations to provide a unified API to a change without mandaiting them to shair any code.
-We will define the Nameable interface.
+We will define the `Nameable` interface.

     package demos.Changeable;